TYPO3-Initiatives/content-block-registration-api/Documentation/IntegratorManual/YamlReference/Collection/Index.rst

    :sep:`|`

    Configures a set of fields as repeatable child objects.
-All fields defined in :ref:`field_types` are possible as children.
+All fields defined in field types are possible as children.
 However, consider not to have too many nested Collection fields to avoid performance issues.
 Content Blocks are not intended to represent complex data structures.
 Consider to create custom tables for these cases.